 "What is your favorite thing about ArtsGoggle?"

-@bigtwoodworks: Basically, it's the best!
-No other show has this kind of attendance and it's consistently our biggest sales event of the year.
+@bigtwoodworks: No other show has this kind of attendance and it's consistently our biggest sales event of the year.
 Seriously, the crowds are insane.
 Take our top month for online sales and ArtsGoggle beats that in a single day.
 Seeing the Magnolia area become such a celebration of arts, crafts and music is just fantastic.
 Buyers and sellers are always in a great mood and we feel a sense of community.

 @thebabybirdboutique: I love the sense of community at ArtsGoggle and seeing the talent of our city (and surrounding cities) showcased all in one spot.
 Plus, we love the Near Southside area and that they close the whole street down for this event.